capitalterefe/internalTools/README.md

 # Internal Tools Included
-This repo is a go to place for my fav code snippets that i found going back and forth
+This repo is a go to place for my fav code snippets that i found useful
 1. Custom Jenkins Dockerfile with EST Timezone and Java Env Settings that Enables HTML Serenity Report with Screenshoot